kramble/FPGA-Litecoin-Miner/README.txt

 -----
 The Altera ports (DE0-Nano) require installation of Quartus II software.
-For MS Windows set mining pool connection details by editing scripts/config.tcl then run scripts/mine.bat This uses getwork protocol and timeouts may occur.
+For MS Windows set mining pool connection details by editing scripts/config.tcl then run scripts/mine.bat This uses getwork protocol and timeouts may occur so use of a stratum proxy server is recommended.
 There are some configuration switches in mine.tcl, eg it can run in test mode which sends historical block headers to the fpga with known nonce results.
-Use of a stratum proxy server is recommended.